bernie-g/geckolib/README.md

 - [x] ~~Make mashed potatoes~~
 - [ ] Dynamic Hitboxes
 - [ ] Dynamic Riding Positions
-- [ ] A BlockBench extension for the above 2 features
+- [ ] A BlockBench plugin for the above 2 features
 - [ ] Support for custom projectile models
 - [ ] Support for hold on last frame
 - [ ] Support for particles made in snowstorm(?)